-I have included links to the books on Amazon.co.uk and will get a small commission if you should buy from these links.
+I have included links to the business books on Amazon.co.uk and will get a small commission if you should buy from these links.
 The links are for the print version but most are also available in Kindle and other digital formats.
-I personally own all of these books in either traditional print or Kindle versions.
+I personally own all of these business books in either traditional print or Kindle versions.

 1 – Eat That Frog! – Brian Tracy